 Product pricing at gate per ton represents net sales less freight revenue divided by product sales volume in tons.
 The nitrogen fertilizer business believes product pricing at gate is meaningful because it sells products both at its plant gate and terminal locations' gates (sold gate) and delivered to the customer's designated delivery site (sold delivered).
 The relative percentage of sold gate versus sold delivered can change period to period.
 The product pricing at gate provides a measure that is consistently comparable period to period.
-Product pricing at gate for ammonia increased approximately 4.9% for the year ended December 31, 2013 as compared to the year ended December 31, 2012.
+Product pricing at gate for ammonia increased approximately 4.9% for the year ended December 31, 2013 as compared to the year ended December 31, 2012 and product pricing at gate for UAN decreased approximately 6.9% for the year ended December 31, 2013 as compared to the year ended December 31, 2012.